Hope helps everyone in our community, not just people in need. How?

 Our main focus is, of course, to help those who have nothing, who are suffering, poor, excluded or homeless.
 But people only reach that point because other support and help, whether from their family and friends, or from the wider community and other services, have failed.
 We are the back-stop, the end: we pick up the pieces of people society has let slip through every crack.

-People who attend day centres like Hope are far less likely to die early, and to develop worse health problems – we help to intervene and assist earlier than it might have been.
+People who attend services like Hope are far less likely to die early, and to develop worse health problems – we help to intervene and assist earlier than it might have been.
 We help reduce demand and costs on the NHS.
 This is true for both physical and mental health problems.

 When people are with us we work on their addictions and their offending, and this reduces the volume of crime, anti-social behaviour and nuisance in the community.
 We keep people off the streets and in a place where their behaviour is influenced by good example and help.
 We help reconcile people with their families and encourage their participation in their social work or health care.
 Our service users maintain gardens for older people.